Facilities and Services

 A Nature Day Camp for kids is offered throughout the summer with sessions on a different environmental theme each week.
 To reserve campsites or for more information on educational opportunities offered at the Landon Bay Centre, call 613-382-2719 or at www.landonbay.org.

 There are over 20 island properties in the St. Lawrence River between Kingston and Brockville.
-Note: Unless otherwise stated, national park islands have docks, composting toilets, primitive campsites and walking trails; most have shelters.
-Interpretive programs on a variety of natural and cultural heritage topics are offered throughout the summer at various island and mainland locations.
+Note: Unless otherwise stated, national park islands have docks, composting toilets and walking trails; most have shelters and primitive campsites.
+Interpretive programs on a variety of natural and cultural heritage topics are offered throughout the summer at the Mallorytown Landing Visitor Centre.

 For detailed information regarding Park facilities and services, please view the Facilities and Services Chart